National Institute of Information and Communications Technology, Japan,

 Workshops will be held fully virtual.
 Workshops may include invited speakers, papers, and panels.
 The structure of a workshop is not fixed, and proposers may design it as they think best.
 Proposers are responsible for defining the full contents of the workshop, namely the authors and presenters.

 All papers should have a minimum of 3 reviews according to the IEEE principles and practices.
 The Workshop TPC Chair is fully responsible for the review process.
-A maximum of 50% of the submitted papers should be accepted.
 The papers will be part of the Conference Proceedings and they will appear in IEEE Xplore.

-The presentations are pre-recorded can be viewed on demand during the conference week.
-The presentations (in particular, keynotes and panels within the workshop) can also have real-time component.
+Workshops will be held fully virtually.
 Since the conference does not support on-demand presentation streaming, all the presenters need to present in a real-time manner in the sessions.

 Workshops may extend for either a full- or a half-day (i.e., four or two conference times-slots, each time slot being 1h30).